Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

      . fieldN
 ```

+@martin to make these descriptions easier to read are you ok for me to include them in the table above under the specific attribute, i.e. alfresco.mediation.filter-file or alfresco.event.topic.
+At the moment it isnt clear what is going on here :-)

 where:

 * **nodeTypes**: if the node wrapped in the incoming event has a type which is included in this set, the node processing will be skipped
 * **contentNodeTypes**: if the node wrapped in the incoming event has a content change associated with it and it has a type which is included in this set, then the corresponding content processing won't be executed.
 In other words, nodes belonging to one of the node types in this set, won't have any content indexed in Elasticsearch
 * **fields**: fields listed in this set are removed from the incoming nodes metadata.
 In other words, fields in this set won't be sent to Elasticsearch for indexing, and therefore they won't be searchable.

-In order to override some of these values, command line system properties can be specified.
-According to standard Spring Boot approach, the name of the property must be converted to uppercase and dots must be changed by underscore characters.
-The following sample override default values for three different properties.
+To override some of these values command line system properties can be specified.
+Using the standard Spring Boot approach, the name of the property must be converted to uppercase and dots must be changed by underscore characters.
+The following sample overrides the default values for three different properties.

 ```java
 $ java -DSPRING_ELASTICSEARCH_REST_URIS=http://localhost:9200